tokenring-ai/filesystem/README.md

         const files = await Array.fromAsync(directoryListing);
         directoryContents.push(`BEGIN DIRECTORY LISTING:\n${file}\n${files.map(f => `- ${f}`).join("\n")}\nEND DIRECTORY LISTING`);
       } catch (error) {
-        // File doesn't exist or is not a directory
+        // The file does not exist, or is not a directory }
-      }
     }
   }